kjozsa/spreadsurfer/NOTES.md

 # buy/sell
-on wave MIN, price is raising -> noone wants to sell / everyone is buying sell order will succeed, buy order needs to be MARKET
+on wave MIN, price is raising -> noone wants to sell / everyone is buying sell order will succeed, BUY order needs to be MARKET

-on wave MAX, price is dropping -> noone wants to buy / everyone is selling buy order will succeed, sell order will fail (create sell MARKET order instead?)
+on wave MAX, price is dropping -> noone wants to buy / everyone is selling buy order will succeed, SELL order will fail (create sell MARKET order instead?)

 # other servers